averageNetAdmin/andproxy/README.md

 It is not the end.
 It is only begin.
 If this project will be used i will develop and improve it.
 It is very early test realise.
+Anyone can download and try to use this(in /build will be builded application).
+I will be thankfull and happy.
+Please feedback